 This type of access control increases security, since these unique personal identifiers are extremely hard to duplicate.
 This is why biometrics have become part of any company’s file security best practices.

-Why Would a Corporation Need a Biometric Access Control System?
+Why Would a Corporation Need One?

 Biometric access control offers security to physical premises as well as online data.
 It can be installed at any entry point — gates, elevators, doors, and clock-in stations; as well as to gate access to networks, emails, and any other type of business data.